MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/3-navtables/readme.md

 ## Creating a navigation table

-You'll use the handy [Table.ToNavigationTable](../../../helper-functions.md#tabletonavigationtable) function to format your static table into something that Power Query recognizes as a navigation table.
-Since this function isn't part of Power Query's standard library, you'll need to copy its source code into your.pq file.
+Use the handy [Table.ToNavigationTable](../../../helper-functions.md#tabletonavigationtable) function to format your static table into something that Power Query recognizes as a navigation table.
+Since this function isn't part of Power Query's standard library, you need to copy its source code into your .pq file.

 With this helper function in place, next update your `TripPinNavTable` function to add the navigation table fields.